AuReMe/esmecata/README.md

 The `proteomes_description` contains list of proteomes find by esmecata on Uniprot associated with the taxonomic affiliation.

-The `result` folder contain one sub-folder for each `observation_name` from the input file.
-Each sub-folder contains the proteome associated with the `observation_name`.

-The `tmp_proteome` contains all the proteomes that have been found to be associated with one taxon.
+The `proteomes` contains all the proteomes that have been found to be associated with one taxon.
+It will be used for the clustering step.

 `association_taxon_taxID.json` contains for each `observation_name` the name of the taxon and the corresponding taxon_id found with `ete3`.